JohnCashmore/Planetarion-Toolset/README.md

  ## Troubleshooting
   * You may need to adjust `public/.htaccess` to fit with your environment
   * See `roles` table after install, you may need to add basic data
+  * When a new database, settings table may need a tg_channels [] entry